superkaiba/causal-llm-bfs/README.md

 # Efficient Causal Graph Discovery Using Large Language Models
-Code to reproduce experiments from [Efficient Causal Graph Discover Using Large Language Models](https://arxiv.org/abs/2402.01207) (Jiralerspong, Chen, et. al, 2024).
+Paper: [Efficient Causal Graph Discover Using Large Language Models](https://arxiv.org/abs/2402.01207) (Jiralerspong, Chen, et. al, 2024)

-Can be easily extended to deduce causal graphs from a variety of domains.
+We propose a novel framework that leverages LLMs combined with breadth-first search for full causal graph discovery.
+While previous LLM-based methods require a quadratic number of pairwise queries, our work only requires a linear number of queries and outperforms all baselines on graphs of various sizes while requiring no observational data.
+In addition, when available, our framework can easily incorporate observational data to improve performance.

 ## Citing this repository